In a newly established wildlife reserve, 100100 rabbits are intro... | Channels for Pearson+

 - 8. Definite Integrals(0)

 In a newly established wildlife reserve, rabbits are introduced into an area with an estimated carrying capacity of rabbits.
 A logistic model of the rabbit population is given by R(t)=100+9900e−0.3t1,000,000, where is measured in years.
-Determine the time when the population reaches rabbits.
-Also, find the time when the population reaches of the carrying capacity.
-Round the final answer to the nearest integer.
+How fast (in rabbits per year) is the population growing at ?
+Approximate to the nearest whole number.

 In a newly established wildlife reserve, rabbits are introduced into an area with an estimated carrying capacity of rabbits.
 A logistic model of the rabbit population is given by R(t)=100+9900e−0.3t1,000,000, where is measured in years.
-Determine the time when the population reaches rabbits.
-Also, find the time when the population reaches of the carrying capacity.
-Round the final answer to the nearest integer.
+How fast (in rabbits per year) is the population growing at ?
+Approximate to the nearest whole number.